Mount Fuji ryokans for an authentic Japanese experience

 Ever dreamt of waking up to views of Lake Shojiko, with Mount Fuji sitting on its horizon through your window?
 It’s possible at Shoji Mount Hotel, which offers mountain and lake views from every room.

-The hotel is located just one minute away from Lake Shojiko, the smallest of the Fuji Five Lakes.
+The hotel is located just 1 minute away from Lake Shojiko, the smallest of the Fuji Five Lakes.
 It’s also a beautiful place to catch the sunrise and sunset – so grab some cosy blankets, pack some snacks, and head to the lake at dawn or dusk.

-The dining hall also overlooks Fuji-san,
+The dining hall also overlooks Fuji-san, for the zen-est breakfast ever.

 Image credit: Kai Photo via Google Maps

 Guests also get to enjoy complimentary onsen access as well as an hour of bike rental.
 This way, you can explore the nearby parks and campsites like a true local.
-There’s also a bus station right outside, where you can catch a blue-line bus to and from Kawaguchiko station.
+There’s also a bus station right outside, where you can catch a blue-line bus to and from Kawaguchiko Station.
 Journeying to and from your hotel will be quite convenient, despite its rather quaint location.

 Getting here: From Shinjuku Station, walk to Busta Shinjuku to take a bus that heads to Kawaguchiko Eki.
 Walk to Kawaguchiko Station, then board the bus that heads to Shinfuji Eki or Motosukokankoannaijo.
 Alight at Fujimiso (right in front of the hotel).

-2. Fuji Kawaguchiko Onsen Hotel Konansou – Open-air onsen
+2. Fuji Kawaguchiko Onsen Hotel Konansou

 Public bath with natural onsen.